 We are interested in models that can be created / read / manipulated by humans and can also be processed by computers, supporting the automation of some process that offers value to the human stakeholder.
 Again, this can range from automating the production of source code (as in the example of low-code platforms) to computer-based simulation of models in biology, urban development etc.

 People and contacts

-MDE Net is directed by Dr Steffen Zschaler and co-directed by Prof Perdita Stevens.
+MDE Net is directed by Dr Steffen Zschaler and co-directed by Prof Perdita Stevens (see the team page for more details).
 You can follow us on Twitter and Linkedin.
 You can also find news releases on the King’s College London blog, the University of Edinburgh blog, and an article on modelling-languages.com.